Are the Super Eagles being pulled into a needless Russian entanglement?

 This week, the Russian Football Union announced friendly matches with Nigeria, Zambia, and Belarus, slated for mid-year on dates yet to be decided.

-The Russians have been under a ban from international football since the invasion of Ukraine in February 2022.
+The Russians have been banned from international football since the invasion of Ukraine in February 2022.
 However, this week’s call between US leader Donald Trump and Russian leader Vladimir Putin seems to have energised the Russians, who are hopeful of an impending return to international acceptance.

 But is it too early to accept a friendly match with Russia at a time of continued global upheaval?
 The NFF has yet to announce the friendly match on its website or through a press release.